The sinking fund factor converts a future amount to the equal periodic deposit needed to accumulate to it after periods at periodic rate :

 - Funding a future major maintenance event (overhaul, refit) by spreading the cost across the working life.

-- Bond sinking funds — though these have mostly been replaced by call provisions in modern bond markets.
+- Bond sinking funds, though these have mostly given way to call provisions in modern bond markets.

-For the reverse direction (annuity → future amount) see Uniform series compound amount factor.
-For the broader family see Compound interest factor and Annuity (engineering economics).
+For the reverse direction (annuity to future amount) see Uniform series compound amount factor.